Zendaya: Philanthropy and activism

 Zendaya has lent her support to several charities and causes.
 In 2012, she became an ambassador for Convoy of Hope and encouraged fans to support Hurricane Sandy response efforts.
-The following year, she promoted other relief efforts.
+In 2013, she promoted other relief efforts.
 In 2014, Zendaya recorded John Legend's song "All of Me" with a portion of the proceeds going to the organization.
 In 2016, she celebrated her 20th birthday with a campaign to raise $50,000 to support Convoy's Women's Empowerment Initiative.
-In October 2012, Zendaya performed at the medical Operation Smile benefit.
+In 2012, Zendaya performed at the medical Operation Smile benefit.
 She was UNICEF's Trick-or-Treat 2014 campaign spokesperson.
-In July 2015, she visited South Africa with UNAIDS, the United Nations programme dedicated to preventing and creating access to treatment for HIV and AIDS.
-Then she also held a fundraiser with Crowdrise, with proceeds going to non-profit, community-based, Ikageng charity in Soweto for a family of AIDS orphans.
+In July 2015, she visited South Africa with UNAIDS, the United Nations program dedicated to preventing and creating access to treatment for HIV and AIDS.
+She also held a fundraiser with Crowdrise, with proceeds going to nonprofit, community-based, Ikageng charity in Soweto for a family of AIDS orphans.
 When Malcolm & Marie, filmed during the pandemic, was sold in September 2020, a portion of the proceeds was shared with Feeding America.
 In October 2023, she voiced support for Palestine.

-Zendaya supports campaigns to raise awareness about underserved communities, underprivileged schools and to financially support schools.
-In September 2017, she partnered with Verizon Foundation as a spokesperson for their national #WeNeedMore initiative to bring technology, access and learning opportunities to children.
-In March 2018, Zendaya teamed up with Google.org to support students at a community school in Oakland funding an innovative computer science curriculum.
+Zendaya supports campaigns to raise awareness about underserved communities and underprivileged schools and to financially support schools.
+In 2017, she became a spokesperson for the Verizon Foundation's #WeNeedMore initiative, which seeks to bring technology and learning opportunities to children.
+In 2018, she partnered with Google.org to fund a computer science program at an Oakland school.

-Zendaya is a feminist.
-She has previously discussed her experience as a black female in Hollywood.
+Zendaya considers herself an intersectional feminist.
 She took part in the George Floyd protests in June 2020 and temporarily lent her Instagram account to Patrisse Cullors to share anti-racism resources and media.
-Zendaya has been an advocate for voting over the years.
-In October 2016, she was one of the celebrities to participate in "Vote Your Future" initiative and appeared in a campaign video.
-In September 2020, she encouraged her fans with Michelle Obama, and her "When We All Vote" nonpartisan organization, to check their voter registration ahead of elections.
-The next month, she shared a video while casting her vote to remind about voting again.
-In October 2013, she took part in P&G's movement called Mean Stinks, and co-hosted the nationwide live-streamed assembly joined by almost 500 schools.
-In September 2017, she was fronting, along with her Spider-Man: Homecoming costars, a PSA for awareness campaign Stomp Out Bullying.
+She has been an advocate for voting; in October 2016, she participated in the "Vote Your Future" initiative, and in September 2020, she and her nonpartisan "When We All Vote" organization encouraged fans to check their voter registration ahead of elections.
+In October 2013, Zendaya took part in P&G's anti-bullying campaign Mean Stinks, co-hosting a nationwide live-streamed assembly with nearly 500 schools.
+In September 2017, she and her Spider-Man: Homecoming co-stars were featured in a PSA for the awareness campaign Stomp Out Bullying.